mary-tzaawa-krenzler/mary-tzaawa-krenzler.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am Ph.D. student at the [Graduate School for Economics, Finance and Management](https://www.gsefm.eu/about-us.html) at the [Goethe University Frankfurt](https://www.wiwi.uni-frankfurt.de/en/home.html) where I also work as a Research and Teaching Assistant.
-I am also a Research Assistant at the [Institute for Monetary and Financial Stability](https://www.imfs-frankfurt.de).
+I am Ph.D. student at the [Graduate School for Economics, Finance and Management](https://www.gsefm.eu/about-us.html) at the [Goethe University Frankfurt](https://www.wiwi.uni-frankfurt.de/en/home.html) where I also work as a research and teaching Assistant.
+Additionally I am a research assistant at the [Institute for Monetary and Financial Stability](https://www.imfs-frankfurt.de).

 I am an applied theorist in the area of macroeconomics.
 My research focuses on information and behavioral frictions in general equilibrium models, household heterogeneity and monetary policy.

 {style="text-align: justify;"}